 “This is the plan, and this is how you will benefit …”

-Telling and Selling will be used to introduce whatever decisions were made as a result of any Testing and Consulting work carried out previously.
+Telling and Selling will be used to activate whatever decisions were made as a result of earlier Testing and Consulting work.

 What the leaders do: Invite response.